 The new SIFM consists of approximately 4,500 feet of 48-inch pipe beginning near Lewis and Clark Landing, south of I-480, and continues south, under Heartland of America Park, to Pierce Street.
 An additional 18,390 feet of 64-inch pipe begins at the new Leavenworth Lift Station and extends along the river side of the levee system to the MRWRRF.
 Also included in the project were various other sewers and structures necessary to convey flow to the Leavenworth Lift Station.

 The SIFM was constructed in three segments.
 Construction of south and central segments began in January 2014 and was completed in November 2015.
-Construction of the North Segment began in January 2015.
-After encountering a geologic anomaly in 2016, a rescue shaft was constructed for tunneling to continue.
-Construction was completed in January 2018.
-The North Segment will be placed into operation in 2021 and abandonment of the original SIFM will be evaluated.
+Construction of the North Segment began in January 2015 and was completed in January 2018.

 City of Omaha